rust-vmm/vhost-device/vhost-device-rng/README.md

 start of a new period.
 The daemon will automatically split the available bandwidth equally between the guest when several threads are requested.

-Thought developed and tested with QEMU, the implemenation is based on the vhost-user protocol and as such should be interoperable with other virtual machine managers.
+Though developed and tested with QEMU, the implementation is based on the vhost-user protocol and as such should be interoperable with other virtual machine managers.
 Please see below for working examples.